KaneMcGrath/Particle-Life-CS/README.md

  - Multiple distribution patterns
  - Drag and zoom 2d camera
  - Toroidal wrapping (renderable)
- - GPU Compute (around 20,000 particles at 60fps on a rtx 3060)
+ - GPU Compute (around 20,000 particles at 60fps on a rtx 3060. not the most optimized it could be but it works)
  - Completely custom UI for absolutely no reason

 ![Screen2](https://github.com/user-attachments/assets/56bea9b7-5c2a-4b3a-9607-e5364654464a)